Building Regulations Approved Documents

 This process of getting Building Regulation Approved Documents can be done for you by your qualified building contractor if you have one.
 But the point is that it is you who is responsible.

 The first step is to have your plans drawn up.
-Your architect will know what he may do and what he may not, but the plans still have to be submitted to the building inspector for approval.
+Your architect in London will know what he may do and what he may not, but the plans still have to be submitted to the building inspector for approval.
 If you take them yourself the inspector will probably go through them with you and discuss what it is that you want to do.
 He may ask for changes.

 Either way, work can only commence when he has approved the plans and certified them.
 You will readily appreciate why: building regulations are minimum standards for design and construction that protect the health and safety of the people who will live in and use the building.